Pranav-V/qgenerator-algorithm/README.md

 # qgenerator-algorithm
-question generator algorithm made as a proof of concept during internship at Pangolin
+question generator algorithm made as a proof of concept for Singapore Math Classes & Camps